 The efficiency of our impulses is their strength, but it’s also what makes them dangerous.
-Without rational thinking in place to check those impulses, we end up making some unfortunate short-term decisions.
-We’re more likely to give in to laziness, selfish thinking, vices, and all manner of bad habits.
+Without rational thinking in place to check those impulses, we make some unfortunate short-term decisions.
+For instance, we’re more likely to give in to laziness, selfish thoughts, vices, and a variety of bad habits.

 Improving your self-control is a great thing, not just because it helps with long-term changes, but because it also protects us from some of our human shortcomings in the short term.

 Self-control is a limited resource, just like willpower is.
 It takes energy to exert self-control, and that energy can run out, at least temporarily.

 Therefore, the easiest way to improve self-control is to avoid draining it all in the first place.
 Avoiding decision fatigue is a great place to start conserving your mental energy.
 That way, it’s there when you need it most.